buildpacks/rfcs/text/0000-rfc-issue-generation.md

 # Summary
 [summary]: #summary

-This RFC proposes additional information to be added to the RFC template that would be filled out during the RFC process.
+This RFC proposes an automated mechanism for generating issues for the appropriete repositories from RFCs during the RFC process.
-This information would later be used by automation to generate issue in the appropriete repositories.

 # Definitions
 [definitions]: #definitions

+- _Bot_ - The GitHub account used to run automated actions.
 - [RFC](https://github.com/buildpacks/rfcs/blob/rfc-issue-generation/text/0004-rfc-process.md#what-it-is) - The formal process of recording and collecting input for proposed changes.
 - [Repositories](https://github.com/buildpacks) - The code repositories maintained by the Cloud Native Buildpacks project.
 - [Maintainers](https://github.com/buildpacks/community/blob/main/GOVERNANCE.md#maintainers) - Individuals with elevated responsibilities regarding the day-to-day operations of any given sub-team.
+- Queued Issues - A list of issues to be created when the RFC is merged.

 # Motivation
 [motivation]: #motivation